HOA Information Center

 The finances are very important to the health of the overall HOA and the community.
 An Association's financial health consists of annual budgeting using two different kinds of assessments, The first is the operational budget, These expenditures are common expenses expected to operate and maintain the Association on an annual basis.
 Examples of typical Common Expenses include Association property landscaping (mowing, feeding, trimming, tree trimming etc.), insurance, utilities, management fees, attorney and accounting fees, and a list of other expenses expected in a typical year.
 These Common Expenses will be itemized in the budget according to our COA (Chart of accounts), which outlines the budget into various categories.

-The second type of assessment that are levied by the budget is referred to as reserve funding or reserve assessments.
-These are larger expenses which do not come due every year, but which must be funded in part on an annual basis in anticipation of when the time comes for replacing each reserve component which, depending on the reserve component, can have anywhere from a 2 to a 50 year asset life.
-Examples of reserve components which need replacement in the coming years are private roadways, docks, swimming pool deck and surface, clubhouse painting and clubhouse roof, etc. The Board of Directors adjusts the reserve needs related to reserve components on an annual basis by considering the projected remaining asset life and anticipated cost of replacement.
-If an unusual situation occurs, such as having excess funding in the reserve account, then the board may vote to reduce reserve assessments the next fiscal year as annual adjustments are permitted.
+The second type of assessment that is levied by the budget is referred to as reserve funding or reserve assessments.
+These are larger expenses that do not come due every year but must be funded in part on an annual basis in anticipation of when the time comes for replacing each reserve component which, depending on the reserve component, can have anywhere from a 2 to 50-year asset life.
+Examples of reserve components that need replacement in the coming years are private roadways, docks, swimming pool deck and surface, clubhouse painting and clubhouse roof, etc. The Board of Directors adjusts the reserve needs related to reserve components on an annual basis by considering the projected remaining asset life and anticipated cost of replacement.
+If an unusual situation occurs, such as having excess funding in the reserve account, then the board may vote to reduce reserve assessments for the next fiscal year as annual adjustments are permitted.
 These reserve expenses are identified in the Association’s Reserve Study which is performed regularly, and which identifies the amount of prorated reserve funding required each year.
-These reserve assessments are paid alongside of the regular operating assessments, but are deposited into a separate reserve account for future funding needs.
+These reserve assessments are paid alongside the regular operating assessments but are deposited into a separate reserve account for future funding needs.
 Florida law requires that the Board of Directors must fully fund 100% of the Association’s reserve requirements each year unless there is a vote by the board of directors to reduce or waive the upcoming year’s reserve assessment amounts.
-In this unusual event, the membership during a special meeting, will conduct a vote to accept or reject the reduced funding risk with a quorum majority.
+In this unusual event, the membership during a special meeting will conduct a vote to accept or reject the reduced funding risk with a quorum majority.
 If passed, then the law permits this type of short-fall funding because the membership voted to accept the risk of not fully funding in the coming year.
 As noted in Section 720.306 Florida Statutes, underfunding now will likely result in a special assessment(s) in the future.

-Once the budget is finalized by the Board, then the upcoming years’ assessments are adopted or levied, resulting in your Annual Assessments which is composed of both an operational expenses and reserve expenses.
-Payments are either annual or quarterly, and are easily set up in the HOA management companies web site.
-This is the fastest, and most efficient method for payment.
+Once the preliminary budget is finalized by the Board, which will occur during the September Board meeting, then the budget will be mailed to all residents with the final budget vote in October.
+This final budget is then adopted or levied for the following year, resulting in your Annual Assessments which are composed of both operational expenses and reserve expenses.
+Payment books should be sent out in time for the payments beginning in the new year.
+Payments are either annual or quarterly and are easily set up on the HOA management company's site.
+This is the fastest and most efficient method of payment.